 Free and open to the public from 9am – 8pm on Saturday, June 11th.
 The festival’s four stages, dubbed Madison’s ‘Culture Corner,’ will be the Outdoor Stage at the Green Village Road railroad trestle (between Main St. and Kings Rd.), Short Stories Bookshop & Community Hub (23 Main St. at Green Village Rd.), Museum of Early Trades & Crafts (METC) (9 Main St.), and Drip Coffee (34 Main St).

 The Madison Sidewalk Gallery is a collaborative project of the Madison Arts and Culture Alliance (MACA) and the DDC to exhibit original artwork of local artists on banners in the downtown district.
 For more information, please visit the MACA website.
-Download the 2016 Artist Prospectus here.
+For more information on the Gala & Auction please click here.

 In addition to these major events, the DDC has four standing committees that work throughout the year to enhance the Downtown District.
 The Downtown District includes both the traditional downtown area which principally corresponds to the CBD Zoning Districts and also the additional commercial areas of the Borough of Madison which correspond to the CC and Gateway Zoning Districts, as shown on the Zoning Map of the Borough of Madison.

 Works to strengthen the connection between the administrative leaders of the three local Universities and with the Commission.

 Seeks strategies to help engage the University Student Population in the activities of the Commission and in all aspects of the Downtown District.